f-droid/fdroidclient/README.md

 ./ant-prepare.sh # This runs 'android update' on the libs and the main project ant clean release
 ```

-The project itself supports Gradle, but some of the libraries it uses don't.
-Hence it is currently not possible to build F-Droid with Gradle in a clean way
-without manual interaction.

 Direct download
 ---------------